-- ◆ ER20-2572; ER21-1130 (New England Transmission Owners ("TOs") RNS).
+◆ ER20-2572; ER21-1130 (New England Transmission Owners ("TOs") - RNS).
 The FERC conditionally accepted the Order 864-related changes to Tariff Attachment F and the Settlement Agreement attached thereto as Appendix A, subject to a further, 60-day compliance filing.
-101 Areas the TOs must address in their compliance filing include: (i) changes to the Rate Base Adjustment and Income Tax Allowance Adjustment Mechanisms (TOs must adjust the Settled Formula Rate with respect to each mechanism to meet Order 864 transparency requirements by specifying the source of the data used in those mechanisms); (ii) ADIT Worksheet Category 3 Information (TOs must clearly identify if excess and deficient ADIT is protected or unprotected); Category 4 Information (TOs must revise the Revised ADIT Worksheet to show amortized excess ADIT amounts included in Account 411.1 and amortized deficient ADIT amounts included in Account 410.1); Category 5 Information (TOs must correct discrepancies in the Revised ADIT Worksheet and the amortization periods; Versant Power must clarify which amortization method it will use; and UI, MEPCO, CMP, and VTransco must provide further justification for their proposed unprotected non-plant amortization periods).
+114 Areas the TOs must address in their compliance filing include: (i) changes to the Rate Base Adjustment and Income Tax Allowance Adjustment Mechanisms (TOs must adjust the Settled Formula Rate with respect to each mechanism to meet Order 864 transparency requirements by specifying the source of the data used in those mechanisms); (ii) ADIT Worksheet Category 3 Information (TOs must clearly identify if excess and deficient ADIT is protected or unprotected); Category 4 Information (TOs must revise the Revised ADIT Worksheet to show amortized excess ADIT amounts included in Account 411.1 and amortized deficient ADIT amounts included in Account 410.1); Category 5 Information (TOs must correct discrepancies in the Revised ADIT Worksheet and the amortization periods; Versant Power must clarify which amortization method it will use; and UI, MEPCO, CMP, and VTransco must provide further justification for their proposed unprotected non-plant amortization periods).
 Also, the TOs were directed to file the Revised ADIT Worksheet in eTariff format.
 The Interim Period Formula Rate was accepted effective as of January 27, 2020; the Settled Formula Rate, January 1, 2022.
-The TOs filing in response to the requirements of the TOS First Order 864 Compliance Filings Order is due on or before February 22, 2022.
-Since the last Report, on January 20, 2022, New England Power ("NEP") requested clarification and/or rehearing of the TOs First Order 864 Compliance Filings Order, seeking clarification (or rehearing if not) that the Order was intended to approve NEP's proposed 10-year amortization period for unprotected non-plant related ADIT balances.
-The NEP request is pending, with FERC action required on or before February 22, 2022, or the request will be deemed denied by operation of law. - ◆ Various Dockets (TOs LNS Compliance Filings).
-On December 30, 2021, the FERC accepted, with the exception of CMP's filing in ER21-1702, which it conditionally accepted, subject to a further 60-day compliance filing, the TOs' revisions to each of their currently effective local transmission formula rate templates under Schedule 21 of the ISO-NE Tariff.
-102 The FERC also accepted revisions to certain TOs' currently effective formula rate templates for scheduling, system control, and dispatch service for various transmission services under the respective Schedule 1 of the ISO-NE Tariff, and VTransco's revisions to its formula rate under its grandfathered 1991 Vermont Transmission Agreement ("VTA"). - ER20-2429 (CMP LNS).
-The FERC conditionally accepted CMP's proposed Tariff revisions, effective January 27, 2020, 103 subject to a further, 60-day compliance filing.
-104 CMP must address in that compliance filing, due on or before February 22, 2022, the following aspects of its ADIT Worksheet: (i) Category 1 (provide sufficiently detailed information in the re-measurement portion of the ADIT Worksheets to permit interested parties to tie the amounts provided to the rest of the ADIT Worksheets); (ii) Category 4 (revise the ADIT Worksheets to show amortized excess ADIT amounts recorded to Account 411.1, and deficient ADIT amounts recorded to Account 410.1); and (iii) Category 5 (revise its proposal such that the amortization period for unprotected non-plant, deficient ADIT balances is the same amortization period as unprotected non-plant, excess ADIT balances or demonstrate how its deviation from this requirement is consistent with or superior to this
+The TOs filing in response to the requirements of the TOs First Order 864 Compliance Filings Order was due and was filed on February 18, 2022.
+Comments on that filing are due on or before March 11, 2022.

+Request for Clarification and/or Rehearing.
+On January 20, 2022, New England Power ("NEP") requested clarification and/or rehearing of the TOs First Order 864 Compliance Filings Order, seeking clarification (or rehearing if not) that the Order was intended to approve NEP's proposed 10-year amortization period for unprotected non-plant related ADIT balances.
+On February 18, 2022, the FERC granted grant NEP's request for clarification of the TOs First Order 864 Compliance Filings Order and, accordingly, dismissed NEP's alternative request for rehearing.
+The FERC found that NEP's proposal to amortize unprotected non-plant-related excess and deficient ADIT over a 10-year period complies with the requirements of Order 864 and clarified that, "paragraphs 81 and 82 of the [TOs First Order 864 Compliance Filings Order] notwithstanding, NEP's proposed amortization period is accepted in compliance and no further support is required."
+116

+◆ Various Dockets (TOs LNS Compliance Filings).
+On December 30, 2021, the FERC accepted, with the exception of CMP's filing in ER21-1702, which it conditionally accepted, subject to a further 60-day compliance filing, the TOs' revisions to each of their currently effective local transmission formula rate templates under Schedule 21 of the ISO-NE Tariff.111 The FERC also accepted revisions to certain TOs' currently effective formula rate templates for scheduling, system control, and dispatch service for various transmission services under the respective Schedule 1 of the ISO-NE Tariff, and VTransco's revisions to its formula rate under its grandfathered 1991 Vermont Transmission Agreement ("VTA").

-101 ISO New England Inc. et al., 177 FERC ¶ 61,219 (Dec.
+114 ISO New England Inc. et al., 177 FERC ¶ 61,219 (Dec.
 22, 2021) ("TOs First Order 864 Compliance Filings Order").